Quicklinks

 Notice of Elimination for Straight Party Voting

-Important Dates for the November 7, 2023 Uniform Election Date:
+Important Dates for the May 28, 2024 Republican Primary Runoff Election Date:

-Last Day an Application to Vote by Mail can be received: October 27, 2023
+Last Day an Application to Vote by Mail can be received (not postmarked): May 17, 2024

 Click this link for the new advisory regarding informal applications to vote by mail.

-Click this link for the application to vote by mail.
+Click this link for the application to vote by mail; return to Early Voting Clerk PO Box 484 Newton, TX 75966.

 Click this link to check voter registration status.